 DOMAINS AND COMPETENCIES/TASKS % of Exams 1 Planning for Materials with Hazards 9.35 1.1 Identify hazardous materials by name.
 1.2 Given four SDS, identify the hazardous material.
-1.3 Given a laboratory report (boiling point, classification, PH, etc.), identify the constituent that n mixture hazardous. nakes this 1.4 Given a scenario about pollution prevention, identify the preferred strategy that should be used 1.5 Identify examples of effective recycling.
-1.6 Given a scenario involving pollution, identify the pollution impacts and the related regulations • 1.7 Given a scenario about a Pollution Prevention Opportunity Assessment (PPOA), identify the eland sequence of events. lements 1.8 Given a scenario about hazardous materials and process, identify the impact to air.
+1.3 Given a laboratory report (boiling point, classification, PH), identify the constituent that makes mixture hazardous. this 1.4 Given a scenario about pollution prevention, identify the preferred strategy that should be used l.
+1.5 Identify examples of effective recycling.
+1.6 Given a scenario involving pollution, identify the pollution impacts and the related regulations • 1.7 Given a scenario about a Pollution Prevention Opportunity Assessment (PPOA), identify the e and sequence of events. lements 1.8 Given a scenario about hazardous materials and process, identify the impact to air.
 1.9 Given a scenario hazardous materials and process, identify the impact to water resources.
 1.10 Given a scenario hazardous materials and process, identify the impact to soil.
 1.11 Identify the characteristics of minor and major permits.
 1.12 Identify the characteristics of the permit application and permit review.
 1.13 Identify the characteristics of inspection, training, and waste requirements of permitting.

-- 1.14 Determine the threshold quantity of a regulated substance in a process required to comply with EPA's risk management program regulation. - 1.15 Identify the components of Standard Operating Procedures (SOP).
+1.14 Determine the threshold quantity of a regulated substance in a process required to comply with EPA's